unrealwork/atsd-use-cases/USVisaRefusal/README.md

 U.S. Visa Refusal Rates with Charts and SQL Queries
 ===================================================

-There are a few ways to earn **$400 million** in a short amount of time in today's world.
+There are a few ways to earn **$400 million** in today's world.
 You can win the lottery, come up with the next big smart phone app, or invest your money.
-Or you could simply be the [U.S. State Department](https://www.state.gov/), which in 2015 earned more than **$1.7 billion** from issued non-immigrant visas.
-Additionally, the State
+These are all relatively established get rich schemes.
+How about earning millions by rejecting customers?
+In 2015, the [U.S. State Department](https://www.state.gov/) earned over **$400 million** from non-immigrant visa applications that ended up being rejected.
-Department earned over **$400 million** from non-immigrant visas that ended up being refused.
 What do the visa refusal rates for countries around the world look like?
 How have visa refusal rates changed over time?
 What is the total revenue the U.S. draws from refused visa applications?

-In this article we will analyze a dataset from [travel.state.gov](https://travel.state.gov) looking at non-immigrant visa figures from 1997 through 2015 together with visa refusal rates from 2006 to 216 (also from [travel.state.gov](https://travel.state.gov)).
+In this article we will analyze a dataset from [travel.state.gov](https://travel.state.gov) looking at non-immigrant visa figures from 1997 through 2015 together with visa refusal rates from 2006 to 2016 (also from [travel.state.gov](https://travel.state.gov)).
 This research article illustrates how publicly available data from travel.state.gov collected by government organizations can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) for interactive analysis and visual outputs with Chart Lab charts and SQL queries.
 Additionally, this article contains instructions on how to install your own ATSD instance and populate it with raw data.